Academic Regulations

 Once the Office of the Registrar has evaluated the student’s transcript(s), an email will be sent to the student’s WCC email address informing them if credit has or has not been awarded.

-Students currently enrolled at WCC who have taken a standardized examination may submit their official scores to the college for review.
+Students currently enrolled at Wilkes Community College (WCC) who have taken a standardized examination may submit their official scores to the college for review.
+Exam scores must be from within the last five (5) years.
 WCC accepts the following standardized examinations:

 To have your standardized examination scores reviewed for credit, please follow the below steps:

-1. Students must submit their official standardized examination scores to the Office of Admissions.
+1. Students must submit their official standardized examination scores to the Office of the Registrar.

 2. The Office of the Registrar will review the scores and award all applicable credit.